 Under Minnesota law, intermediate speed limits (except school speed limits) between 30 and 55 miles per hour may be established on any road, including County highways and City streets, only by the State Commissioner of Transportation.
 The commissioner must establish the speed limit upon the basis of an engineering and traffic investigation.
 This investigation includes an analysis of roadway conditions, accident records and the prevailing speed of prudent drivers.
 If speed limit signs are posted for a lower limit than is needed to safely meet these conditions, many drivers will simply ignore the signs.
 At the same time, other drivers will stay within the posted limits.
 This generally increases the conflicts between faster and slower drivers, reduces the gaps in traffic through which crossings could be made safely and increases the difficulty for pedestrians to judge the speed of approaching vehicles.
 Studies have shown that where uniformity of speeds is not maintained, accidents generally increase.

-City of Jordan residents should vote the Jordan High School (600 Sunset Drive).
+City of Jordan residents should vote at the Community Education and Recreation Center (CERC) 500 Sunset Drive.
 We are very grateful to the school administrators for offering their facility to accommodate our voters.
 New residents should complete a Minnesota Voter Registration Application, which are available at Jordan City Hall or Scott County.

 An often heard neighborhood request concerns the posing of generalized warning signs with “SLOW-CHILDREN AT PLAY” or other similar messages.
 Parental concern for the safety of children in the street near home, and a misplaced but widespread public faith in traffic signs to provide protection often prompt these requests.